ssec/polar2grid/doc/source/verification/abi_verification.rst

 The software uses ABI Band 1 (.47 micron), Band 2 (.64 micron) and
-Band 3 (.86 micron) reflectances to create a "Green" Band, which is in turn used with Bands 1 and 2 to create the true color imagery.
+Band 3 (.86 micron) reflectances to create a "Green" Band, which is in turn combined with Bands 1 and 2 to create the true color imagery.
 The natural color image is created by combining ABI Band 2 (.64 micron), Band 3 (.86 micron) and Band 5 (1.6 micron) reflectances.
 Both true and natural color images are sharpened to 500 m spatial